13 Comparing several means (one-way ANOVA)

 Like any statistical test, analysis of variance relies on some assumptions about the data, specifically the residuals.
 There are three key assumptions that you need to be aware of: normality, homogeneity of variance and independence.

-[Additional technical detail 12]
+[Additional technical detail13]

 So, how do we check whether the assumption about the residuals is accurate?
 Well, as I indicated above, there are three distinct claims buried in this one statement, and we’ll consider them separately.

-- Normality.
+), rather than allowing each group to have it’s own value (i.e., ).
+This is referred to as the homogeneity of variance (sometimes called homoscedasticity) assumption.
+ANOVA assumes that the population standard deviation is the same for all groups.
+We’ll talk about this extensively in the Checking the homogeneity of variance assumption section. - Normality.
 The residuals are assumed to be normally distributed.
 As we saw in Section 11.9, we can assess this by looking at QQ plots (or running a Shapiro-Wilk test.
 I’ll talk about this more in an ANOVA context in the Checking the normality assumption section.

-- Independence.
-The independence assumption is a little trickier.
-What it basically means is that, knowing one residual tells you nothing about any other residual.
-All of the \(\epsilon_{ik}\) values are assumed to have been generated without any “regard for” or “relationship to” any of the other ones.
+values are assumed to have been generated without any “regard for” or “relationship to” any of the other ones.
 There’s not an obvious or simple way to test for this, but there are some situations that are clear violations of this.
 For instance, if you have a repeated measures design, where each participant in your study appears in more than one condition, then independence doesn’t hold.
 There’s a special relationship between some observations, namely those that correspond to the same person!
 When that happens, you need to use something like a Repeated measures one-way ANOVA.

 13.6.1 Checking the homogeneity of variance assumption